gbiagini97/SSRI/Programmazione/progetti/mydb/README.md

 For each element of the list the `void build_leaves(bnode *leaves[], record *sorted_list, int leaves_number);` will **create a node structure** which represents the atomic element of the tree.
 As the function name suggests, these fresh node structures are the leaves of the tree that will be created.

 As you might have guessed the tree gets built from the bottom to the top.
-Having a sorted list by the chosen column, and then "converting" it to an array of `struct S_BNode` it's possible to **find medians** between each 2 nodes.
+Having a sorted list by the chosen column, and then "converting" it to an array of `struct S_BNode` it's possible to **find medians** between every node.

 This process is done recursively by the `bnode* build_tree(bnode *leaves[], int index_number, int nodes_number);` function, which at every iteration cuts in half the parameter `int nodes_number`.
 In the last iteration the funtion will return a pointer to a `struct S_BNode` that is the root of the tree.